 The Garden District

 At Louisiana Avenue, the Garden District tour begins.
 In Lafayette Cemetery, see how Orleanians spend the afterlife in sculpted monuments six feet over instead of under.
-When you’ve gotten the scoop on the myriad tales behind the Greek Revival, Victorian and occasional Creole facades, board the streetcar and check out other St. Charles Avenue landmarks, like the Academy of the Sacred Heart, The Orleans Club – a bastion of uptown maidens – the Milton Latter memorial Library, once the home to a jazz-age movie star; and interesting specimens like the architectural confection known as “the wedding cake house” at 5800 St. Charles Ave.
-Just across from Tulane and Loyola Universities, Audubon Park is worth a stroll through moss hung oaks.
+When you've gotten the scoop on the myriad tales behind the Greek Revival, Victorian and occasional Creole facades, board the streetcar and check out other St. Charles Avenue landmarks.

-Watch for the Contemporary Arts Center at 900 Camp, and the New Orleans School of Glassworks & Printmaking at 727 Magazine, offering free and very entertaining glassblowing and printmaking demonstrations.
-An American treasure is the grand National D-Day Museum at 945 Magazine.
-It’s perfect for the whole family, especially history buffs and anyone who had a son, daughter or spouse that served our nation in the great war.
-The memories will prove overwhelming.
+Watch for the Contemporary Arts Center at on the streetcar ride back to the French Quarter.
+The National WWII Museum is just blocks away and was named one of the best museums in the country.
+It's perfect for the whole family, especially history buffs and anyone who had a son, daughter or spouse that served our nation in the Great War.

 Take A Plantation Tour